SSP6904/ssp6904.github.io/docs/posts/my-pc-setup.md

 date: 2024-07-28T17:12:00Z
 ---

-Most of you may be wondering of my PC setup that I have.
-My setup mostly consists of about 3 computers, mostly used for gaming and video making.
+Most of you may be wondering of my PC setup.
+My setup mostly consists of about 3 computers.
+Let me show you!

 <!-- more -->